drffej/eleventy-plugin-contributors/example.md

 ---
 # Example Contributors

-Here are the contributors to this page.
+Here are the contributors to this page:

-{% set contributions = page.inputPath | getcontributors -%}
+{% set contributions = page.inputPath | getContributors -%}

 {% for contributor in contributions -%}
 -   {{contributor.authorName}} {{ contributor.authorEmail}}